 I have been much more inspired by the Noir, 1960s British and Warhol / Paul Morrissey films.
 Most of the actors in the movie are my dear friends and some of the locations have even been set up in my home.
 We’ve stripped entire rooms down to make studio sets!

+This takes much longer to do of course and is much more consuming than rolling up to a film set already created and hired.
 But because of this I feel that the film has an authenticity and humanity that, dare I say is lacking from the glitzy big budget films that so many new film makers seem to try and emulate.

 Anyway, I think it’s the challenges of a project that really teach you the most about life and who you are.